ManojChandran/eduk8snotes/notes/chapter_02_Kube_Architecture.md

 # Introduction
-Last chapter we gone through the kubernetes basics, now time to deep dive kubernets does this for us.
+Last chapter we gone have through the kubernetes basics, now lets try to deep dive into kubernets architecture.

-### Where does the kubernets run the container?
+### Where does the `workloads` run in Kubenetes?
-Containers are run in POD's.
+Workloads run in POD's.

 ### What is a POD?
-A Pod is similar to a set of containers with shared namespaces and shared filesystem volumes.
 Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.
+They are similar to a set of containers with shared namespaces and shared filesystem volumes.

 ### Which OS does POD have?
 Kubernetes supports two operating system for POD, linux and windows. `.spec.os.name` field indicate the OS on which you want the pod to run.